timewave-computer/feels-model/docs/010_feels_mvp.md

-# Feels Protocol MVP: Unified Tick-Based Market
+# Feels Protocol MVP: Tick-Based Market

 ## Overview

-The Feels Protocol MVP implements a unified tick-based market system where all three monetary functions (exchange, lending, and redenomination) are parameters of a single position type.
-By treating duration and leverage as optional dimensions alongside price ticks, the protocol creates a seamless continuum across spot trading, lending, and leveraged positions.
+The Feels Protocol MVP implements a tick-based market system where the three core monetary functions (exchange, lending, and leverage) are expressed through orthogonal position parameters.
+Each position is fully defined by `price` (the tick level), `duration` (time commitment in blocks), and `leverage` (exposure multiplier).
+This creates a three-dimensional continuum where any combination of spot trading, time-locked lending, and leveraged exposure can be expressed as a single position type.

 ## System Architecture